-The German beer steins produced from the mid nineteenth to early twentieth century saw a resurgence in the popularity of stoneware steins decorated with Renaissance designs and motifs.
+The German beer steins produced from the mid-19th to early 20th century saw a resurgence in the popularity of stoneware steins decorated with Renaissance designs and motifs.
 These steins were:

 - Made using clay from the Koln area, which has a distinctive white color

 - Decorated in the Renaissance style, often having relief decorations

 This era is also the beginning of molded German beer steins.
 The first molded steins were made in the region of Westerwald by Reinhold Hanke.
 Once molds were used and beer steins were being mass produced, the beautiful highly detailed carved relief work of the early steins was no longer unique.
 It appears on hundreds, if not thousands, of molded steins.